 So how can women gain the confidence to start investing?

 Key takeaways from the conference

 Research as much as possible on a chosen company or industry.
 In today’s digital age, information is abundant – feigning ignorance is not a valid reason!

 A simple hack is to focus on what you like.
-It is not a good idea to focus on a company you do not know just because you have seen coverage on it from the social media and in the news.
+It is not a good idea to focus on a company you do not know just because you have seen coverage of it from the social media and in the news.
 You might be swayed by the different opinions on the company without knowing enough about its business.
-This present a possible loophole that may lead you to wrong investment decisions.
+This presents a possible loophole that may lead you to wrong investment decisions.

 Focus on what you know well and you are interested in.

 This will enable you to invest smartly and keep abreast of the sector’s information.

 Research is not a new skill in this digital era.
 Most of us have done some research when we purchased a big-ticket item or when we have more than one equally desirable choices.
 In this case, investment is definitely a big-ticket item with many options!